heptarch/heptarch.github.io/drafts/latent.md

 </div>
 </div>

 Photography and AI art are similar in many ways.
 Both confer mechanized access to finished visual results, present a troubled relationship between form and content, and have encountered resistant and disparagment from those with traditional training in the visual arts.
+The prompt bro is the new photographer.

 <figure>
     <div style="text-align:center"><img src